 - Allow the dye to cool and reach room temperature.
 Strain and transition the dye into a large mason jar or small bowl.

 - Use tongs to submerge the eggs in the dye.

 - Place the eggs in the dye in the refrigerator.
 Check until the desired color is reached.

 - (Optional) Polish eggs with a small amount of oil.

 To achieve a more opaque result, place eggs back in the dye for additional stain time.

-This year, why not try something different and dye your eggs using natural ingredients?
+Why not try something different this year and dye your eggs using natural ingredients?
 By following the simple instructions in this post, you can create beautiful eggs that are safe for your family and friends to eat.

 So gather up some of these common kitchen ingredients and get started!